pubannotation/textae/docs/configure.md

 By defining ranges in the "values" array, you can define show the values to be presented using colors and labels.

 ### "flag" value type
-The example below shows the definition of an attribute to have "selection"-type values.
+The example below shows the definition of an attribute to have "flag"-type values.
 ```JSON
 {
   "pred": "uncertain",